gromnitsky/bash-on-android/README.md

 # Bash on Android

-A makefile that patches & cross-compiles bash 4.4 beta to Android (on ARM, but it's configurable).
-Bash itself is kept pristine w/o behavioral modifications.
+A makefile that patches & cross-compiles bash 4.4-beta to Android (on ARM, but that's configurable).

+This is not a "port" or a fork.
+We simply produce a cross-compiled stand-alone executable. bash itself is kept pristine w/o behavioral modifications.

 ## Prerequisites

-* Androis NDK (tested w/ r10e)
+* Android NDK (tested w/ r10e)
 * Linux (tested on Fedora 23)
 * GNU Make